 Pain Relief and Physical Therapy is partnered with Maitland-Australian Physiotherapy Seminars (MAPS) as a Fellowship mentoring site for our advanced Orthopedic Manual Therapy Fellowship.
 The Fellowship is accredited by and meets the rigorous standards of the American Physical Therapy Association’s Board of Physical Therapy Residency and Fellowship Education.
 The mentorship component of the Fellowship at PRPT is conducted by Bryan O’Halloran who is a Fellow of the American Academy of Orthopedic Manual Physical Therapists.

 Caleb Knippenberg, PT, DPT, OCS, COMT, Cert.
-MDT, graduated from the University of Scranton in 2008 with his Master’s in physical therapy.
+MDT, FAAOMPT graduated from the University of Scranton in 2008 with his Master’s in physical therapy.
 Since that time he has maintained a strong interest in orthopedic physical therapy.
 Caleb was a high school and collegiate athlete and performed clinical training with the San Francisco Giants.
-In 2014 Caleb obtained his Orthopedic Clinical Specialty degree recognizing his advanced knowledge in the field of Orthopedics.
+In 2014 Caleb obtained his Orthopedic Clinical Specialty designation recognizing his advanced knowledge in the field of Orthopedics.
 Caleb continued his pursuit of education by obtaining his Doctorate degree in Physical Therapy from Temple University in 2016.
 In 2017 he earned his Certificate of Orthopedic Manual Therapy after taking numerous courses related to mobilization and manipulation of the spine and peripheral joints.
-The following year he earned yet another certification becoming credentialed as a McKenzie therapist which involved training in mechanical diagnosis and treatment of the spine.
-Currently he is working towards his fellowship certification with Bryan O’Halloran as his Senior Faculty Advisor.
+The following year he earned yet another certification becoming credentialed as a McKenzie therapist which involves training in mechanical diagnosis and treatment of the spine.
+Currently he is working on a Fellowship in Orthopedic Manual Physical Therapy with Bryan O’Halloran as his Senior Faculty Advisor.
 Caleb owns and operates a private outpatient physical therapy clinic with his wife who is also a physical therapist specializing in the field of women’s health.
 He has two young daughters and plays racquetball in his spare time.
 Dr. Knippenberg completed his fellowship in 2019.